 It’s another day in our current heat wave and we have no rain to speak of for weeks.
 So much for my little rain dance last weekend.
 With river levels this low, the trout will seek out the oxygenated water, lay low in the margins or hold in deeper, cooler pools.

-This beat, a few miles above Usk, is a lovely place to spend a few hours.
+This beat, three miles above Usk, is a lovely place to spend a few hours.
 It’s a long track down to the river and I’m surprised to find no other cars at the bottom.
 A fine Summer evening, and I’ve got a mile of the Usk to myself.
-As I ease myself into the water , there’s a huge splash near the bank below me and I turn just in time to see what looks like a good fish, bellyflop back into the pool.
+As I ease myself into the water, there’s a huge splash near the bank below me and I turn just in time to see what looks like a good fish, bellyflop back into the pool.
 Encouraging.
 A few clouds roll in, and the evening will be a mix of bright sunlight with overcast intervals.

 There are small and frequent rises all along a food seam where some faster water trails away.
 I work my way upstream and one by one the trout hit my dry fly.
 I’ve struggled at times this season with the dry.
 Not so much hitting the hook up, but rising fish have ignored fly after fly as I hunt for the right pattern.